AdobeDocs/experience-manager-cloud-service.pt-BR/help/screens-cloud/managing-players-registration/assigning-player-display.md

 ---

-# Atribuir player a uma exibição no Screens como Cloud Service {#assign-player-displays-screens-cloud}
+# Atribuição do Player a uma exibição no Screens como Cloud Service {#assign-player-displays-screens-cloud}

 Quando a configuração do projeto for concluída, você deverá atribuir o reprodutor a uma exibição para exibir o conteúdo.